 No More Info, Please

 On 2009, I named my blog Loading-Info because, mainly I was an IT student, and because I was too enthusiastic (and naive) and thought infinite information access is a nirvana.
 After years I then realized there are bad consequences.
-Like your hearing, too much noise could make your ears bleed until you can’t hear what’s music or what’s noise anymore.
+Like your hearing, too much noise could make your ears bleed until you can’t distinguish what’s music from what’s noise anymore.
 There are lots of services that helps you sort out what’s good from crap.
 Hint: not Facebook.
 But lots of services is still a problem need to be sorted out.

 Well, I’ve had planned on creating this website via Jekyll since last year.
 I just had the right goals this month that’s why I started and finished it.